 custid=s6269778&db=aph&AN=21432939&site=ehost-live&scope=site.

-The way you write any given sentence determines how you will create your In-Text citation.
-For example:
+The way you write a sentence determines how you will create your In-Text citation.

 - Patricia Pierce sheds new light on Shakespeare's first editors.

-- The citation appears at the end of the sentence in parenthesis
+- Add the citation at the end of the sentence in parenthesis

 - John Heminges and Henry Condell compiled and published First Folio, thirty-six of Shakespeare's seven years after the author died.
 (Pierce)